Undivided Resources

 Start by using a goal-planning template

-Dr. Solone provided us with these academic and non-academic goal planner templates that you can use to help you create strong IEP goals for your child.
+Dr. Solone provided us with academic and non-academic goal planner templates that you can use to help you create strong IEP goals for your child.
 These goal-planning templates separate various aspects into different sections so that you can hone in on and personalize each part of a goal.
 They take you through each of the steps described below, from writing a vision statement to identifying the goal and the Common Core State Standard associated with it to identifying your child’s strengths and abilities and the types of supports and accommodations they will need.

-Click here to download the full template.
+Visit this page for Undivided members to download the full template.

 We’ll walk you through each of these steps below.
 Remember: